 - Higher Conversion Rate: Testing different locations, colors, or even anchor text on your CTAs can change the number of people who click these CTAs to get to a landing page.
 This can increase the number of people who fill out forms on your website, submit their contact info to you, and "convert" into a lead.

-- Lower Cart Abandonment: Ecommerce businesses see 40% – 75% of customers leave their website with items in their shopping cart, according to MightyCall.
-This is known as "shopping cart abandonment."
+- Lower Cart Abandonment: Ecommerce businesses see an average of 70% of customers leave their website with items in their shopping cart.
+This is known as "shopping cart abandonment" and is, of course, detrimental to any online store.
 Testing different product photos, check-out page designs, and even where shipping costs are displayed can lower this abandonment rate.

 Now, let's walk through the checklist for setting up, running, and measuring an A/B test.

 Follow along with our free A/B testing kit with everything you need to run A/B testing including a test tracking template, a how-to guide for instruction and inspiration, and a statistical significance calculator to see if your tests were wins, losses, or inconclusive.

 Let's cover the steps to take before you start your A/B test.